1992–93 UCLA Bruins men's basketball team

 The 1992–93 UCLA Bruins men's basketball team represented the University of California, Los Angeles in the 1992–93 NCAA Division I men's basketball season.
 The Bruins began the season ranked 24th in the AP Poll.
 The team finished 3rd in the conference.
 The Bruins competed in the 1993 NCAA Division I men's basketball tournament.
-The UCLA Bruins beat Iowa State in the first round, 81–70, and lost to Michigan in the second round, 86–84.
+The UCLA Bruins beat Iowa State in the first round, 81–70, and lost to Fab Five-led Michigan in the second round, 86–84 in overtime after leading by as many as nineteen points.